dotnet/iot/Documentation/How-to-start-your-app-automatically-on-boot-using-systemd.md

 The app name is `<myiotapp>` in this documentation you would replace the entire string including the carrots in your files.

+To run this you will need to make your app run as root please read the section on  [Security Considerations](#Security considerations)

 Make sure to make your app ```<myiotapp>``` is executable by using the command:

 ```shell
 # Requires root permissions
 chmod +x <myiotapp>
 ```

 ## Create systemd.service unit